pkardas/notes/books/hands-on-ml.md

 MLP can be used also for classification.

-Tensorflow 2 adopted Keras' high API + introduced some additional functionalities.
+Tensorflow 2 adopted Keras' high-level API + introduced some additional functionalities.

-Sequental API - simplest kind of Keras model for neural networks that are just composed of a single stack of layers connected sequentially.
+**Sequential API** - simplest kind of Keras model for neural networks that are just composed of a single stack of layers connected sequentially.
 Flatten - preprocessing layer whose role is to convert each input into 1D array.
 Once model is defined it needs to be compiled - you need to specify loss function and optimiser to use, optionally list of metrics can be passed.
 Then model can be trained.

+If the training set is very skewed, with some classes being overrepresented and others underrepresented, it would be useful to set the class_weight argument when calling the fit method.

+If you are not satisfied with model's performance - adjust hyperparametrs if longer training is not bringing any additional benefits.

+Model estimates probabilities per class.

+When layers are created they are called like functions -> `keras.layers.Dense(30)(prev_layer)` - This is why it is called the **Functional API**, this is the way of telling Keras how to join layers.

+A model can have multiple inputs and multiple outputs, depending on the task.

+Sequential API and Functional API are declarative, for more declarative programming style is **Subclassing API**.
+Simply subclass the `Model` class, create layers in the constructor and use them to perform computations in the `call` method.
+Subclassing API is very limited, it does not allow to view model's summary, also Keras na not inspect the model ahead of time.
+So Sequential and Functional APIs are preferred.

+It is possible to save and load Keras model to/from disk.
+Keras will use HDF5 format to save model's architecture and all the values of all the model parameters for every layer (weights and bias).
+When training enormous model, it is a good idea to save checkpoints at regular intervals during training to avoid loosing everything if computer crashes.
+In order to make checkpoints you have to use callbacks.